mathisdt/albumcreator/README.md

 but the ID3 information was lost?
 You'll have to do it manually!

-Using AlbumCreator, it's easy - just select tracks one after the other, and the program will create a scrit for you or move the files at the click of a button.
+Using AlbumCreator, it's easy - just select tracks one after the other, and the program will create a script for you or move the files at the click of a button.

 Each track will get a prefix with the track number, but retain the file